 Management development techniques

-Given the widely divergent nature of the management base, it is important to consider a variety of approaches that may be appropriate for differing management groups or individual managers and to tailor solutions accordingly.
+Given the widely divergent nature of managerial roles, it’s important to consider a variety of approaches for different management groups or individual managers, and to tailor solutions accordingly.

 Coaching and mentoring